 The Alternative Solution

-Instead of looking for quick fixes and tactics that can quickly burn a pile money with the goal of ramping up sales, take a step back to the drawing board and start by interviewing your best customers.
+Instead of looking for quick fixes and burning money in the process, take a step back to the drawing board and start by interviewing your best customers.

 Find out what change(s) within their business triggered them to go out and find you; how they're measuring the success of your product; where they spend time (online and offline); their perceived barriers to adopting your solution; the criteria they used to choose a solution and who else was involved in making the decision to buy.